-This is not the same priority as offered by Moyle's Promise. was to commercial fishers.
-An actual priority to 20% will never become a reality as the fish stock would be so low as to require all fishing to stop to prevent recruitment failure and stock collapse.
-However it is difficult to think of a fishery where this could apply?
-Removing the present public non-commercial right to fish and substituting 'a basic right' of 20% of the current recreational allowance (which could be an underallowance) while leaving the remaining 80% available for commercial nets coupled with questionable valuation methodology would neither improve our fisheries nor 'allow for' the social, economic and cultural non-commercial needs of New Zealanders to fish.
+This is not the same was to

+priority as offered by commercial

+Moyle's Promise. fishers.

+An actual priority to 20% However it is

+will never become a difficult to

+reality as the fish stock think of a

+would be so low as to fishery where

+require all fishing to stop this could

+to prevent recruitment apply?

+- appry!

+failure and stock collapse.

+Domoving the present

+Removing the present

+public non-commercial

+right to fish and

+substituting 'a basic right'

+of 20% of the current

+recreational allowance

+(which could be an under-

+allowance) while leaving

+the remaining 80%

+available for commercial

+nets coupled with

+questionable valuation

+methodology would

+neither improve our

+fisheries nor 'allow for'

+the social, economic and

+cultural non-commercial

+needs of New Zealanders

+to fish.

+I W 11511.